kubernetes/kubernetes/docs/kubectl.md

-  kubectl namespace     Set and view the current Kubernetes namespace kubectl log           Print the logs for a container in a pod. kubectl rollingupdate Perform a rolling update of the given ReplicationController kubectl run-container Run a particular image on the cluster.
+  kubectl namespace     Set and view the current Kubernetes namespace kubectl log           Print the logs for a container in a pod. kubectl rollingupdate Perform a rolling update of the given ReplicationController kubectl resize        Set a new size for a resizable resource (currently only Replication Controllers) kubectl run-container Run a particular image on the cluster.

 Use "kubectl help [command]" for more information about that command.